Hello, Xcode: The Toolchain Shock

 XcodeGen

 XcodeGen is a tool that reads a project.yml file and generates the .xcodeproj.
 The YAML is human-readable, version-control-friendly, and compact.
-Here is what adding a source file looks like:
+Here is what a target definition looks like:

 targets: